HTML and CSS¶

 CSS file by the static asset pipeline,

 portico.css- Main CSS for logged-out pages

 activity.css- CSS for the

 fonts.css- Fonts for text in the Zulip app

 The CSS for the Zulip web application UI is primarily here:

-settings.css- CSS for the Zulip settings (including organization settings) pages
+settings.css- CSS for the Zulip settings and administration pages

 zulip.css- CSS for the rest of the Zulip logged-in app